 Javi: Yesterday We were in the omelet festival which was very very fun.
 The children were excited to present their tortillas.
 First we learnt the history about “Tortilla de patatas” and the children explained how they cooked the tortillas and with what ingredients.
 Then we went to try those spectacular tortillas of all flavors and shapes.
 It was a great day in which the volunteers enjoyed a lot with teachers and students.

-Text and pictures by Pauline, volunteer from Belgium.
+Text and pictures by Pauline, a volunteer from Belgium and participant of the project “Dive into heritage”.